Asaf Hajiyev: Background

 A. Hajiyev is a member of the board the several scientific journals: Applied and Computational Mathematics, Management Science and Engineering Management, Experimental Biology and Agriculture Sciences.
-2006-2015 he was a member of Milli Mejlis (Parliament of the Republic of Azerbaijan) from Ganja.
+In 2006-2015 he was a member of Milli Mejlis (Parliament of the Republic of Azerbaijan) from Ganja.
 In 2006-2008 and 2011-2013 he was elected vice-president of the Parliamentary Assembly of the Black Sea Cooperation (PABSEC) and in 2015 the Secretary-General of PABSEC until 2025.
 Since 2008 he is a member of the New Azerbaijan Party (NAP) and in 2013 was elected a member of the Political Council of NAP.
 He is married and has 3 children.